Basic Duties and Role of Nonprofit Boards

 Are you in the dark about what your board of directors is supposed to do?
 You're not alone.
 Board responsibilities are often poorly understood and badly communicated.

-Board member duties fall into two camps: legal responsibilities and “should do” duties.
+Board member duties fall into two camps: legal responsibilities and “should do” tasks.

 Legal Responsibilities of the Board of Directors